Correction: Shooting-Synagogue-Victims story

 Stein, 71, was president of the Men's Club at Tree of Life.
 He also was among a corps of the New Light members who, along with Wax and Richard Gottfried, 65, made up "the religious heart" of the congregation, said Cohen, the congregation co-president.

-Stein's nephew Steven Halle told the Tribune-Review that his uncle "was always willing to help anybody."
+Stein's nephew Steven Halle told the Tribune-Review his uncle "was always willing to help anybody."

 With his generous spirit and dry sense of humor, "he was somebody that everybody liked," Halle said.